 1. Perfect Turkey Gravy From Scratch

-This is your basic turkey gravy made with the drippings, broth and salt and pepper.
+This is your basic turkey gravy made with the drippings, broth, salt, and pepper.
 It is cooked over the stovetop and thickened with flour.

 2. Turkey Gravy

-This turkey gravy has so many delicious flavors due to the sautéed vegetables, sherry cooking wine and herbs.
-Onions, carrots and celery are sautéed and then the pan drippings are added along with a bay leaf and thyme.
+This turkey gravy has so many delicious flavors due to the sautéed vegetables, sherry cooking wine, and herbs.
+Onions, carrots, and celery are sautéed and then the pan drippings are added along with a bay leaf and fresh thyme.

 3. Giblet Gravy